akando42/next-map/public/content/posts/10-07/index.md

 March 2020 ==> With the help from Chinese PLA, the Vietnamese underground fighters launched a desperate attempt at regaining control of their water sources and food supplies from the Thai population in Vietnam and weaken Thai allies via the COVID-19 viruses.
 They opened borders with China to allow Chinese fighters to enter Vietnam, captured Thai military units and secret policies masking as Vietnamese families inside Vietnam and cremated them under the cover of COVID-19 positive test results.

-Feb 2021 ==> Nanobots with self-replicating, self-energizing ability spreaded around the planet river, ocean and weather system, reach remote area like Antarctica and turned human and animal into remote-controlled drones.
+Feb 2021 ==> Nanobots with self-replicating, self-energizing ability spreaded around the planet river, ocean and weather system, reached remote area like Antarctica and turned human and animal into remote-controlled drones.

+Feb 2022 ==> Russian military being remotely controlled to start the War in Ukraine and marched most of their tanks in straight line toward Ukraine soldiers with anti tank weapon.

+July 2023 ==> Chemical Toxin being put into water system by Thai and Russian agents in Vietnam to stop people from drinking water with nanobots.
+Thai and Russian doubles tried to gain control of the link with supercomputers that orchatrated nanobots around the globe.

+July 2024 ==> Vladimir Putin visited Hanoi to eliminate all protective security layers of Nguyen Phu Trong, a Xi Jingping ally and the strong advocate of Tibetan East Asian gene leading role in the world stage.